adriangb/xpresso/docs/tutorial/dependencies/README.md

 Next, we'll create the **Marker** for our dependency.
 This is what the dependency injection system will look for.
-You can declare it in the path function's signature, but often it is convenient to declare Markers as a type alias to avoid cluttering the function signature:
+You can declare it in the endpoint function's signature, but often it is convenient to declare Markers as a type alias to avoid cluttering the function signature:

 ```python hl_lines="11"
 --8<-- "docs_src/tutorial/dependencies/tutorial_002.py"